ctrlaltdeleon/infinitygauntlet/journal/journal-2021.md

   - Wanted to include mainly media such as movies, anime, shows, and manga, but can be extended.
 # 5-19

+- Volleyball!
-- Played volleyball and Santa Venetia park with friends.
+  - Santa Venetia park with friends.

 # 5-18